erinn/comodo_proxy/README.md

-comodo_proxy is a simle(ish) proxy between Sectigo's REST API and a custom and minimal REST API. comodo_proxy is designed to be deployed in a Kerberos/GSSAPI environment as access control is handled via principles, the code could be modified for simple auth easily.
+comodo_proxy is a simple(ish) proxy between Sectigo's REST API and a custom and minimal REST API. comodo_proxy is designed to be deployed in a Kerberos/GSSAPI environment as access control is handled via principles, the code could be modified for simple auth easily.